webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Descriptors/Rusted.md

 ---
 aliases:
   - Rusted
 tags:
   - Compendiums/CSRD/en/Descriptors
   - Descriptor
+title: Rusted
+collection: Descriptors
+kind: Compendiums
 ---
 ## Rusted
 Life has dealt you some hard knocks.
 You lost an eye, an arm, or a leg several years ago, possibly during the apocalypse itself, or perhaps afterward.
 But you didn't give up.
 You adjusted, learning to do everything again, despite what first seemed like a limitation.
 If you lost a limb, you use a prosthetic; if an eye, you sometimes quip that binocular vision is overrated.
 Sure, there are times when you struggle with discomfort, pain, and possibly even self-consciousness.
 However, overcoming all that only makes you stronger and more determined to succeed.
 Ultimately, your scars, your prosthetic (if any), and your story represent who you are: a survivor who overcomes whatever is thrown your way.
 ### You gain the following characteristics